Mutual Funds | 05 Oct 2016

 Defining the different capitalization segments

-Sometimes people mention size cut-offs to divide stocks into large, mid and small cap.
-However market capitalisation is determined by market prices of the shares which can fluctuate a lot.
-Hence it is more useful to follow a simpler rule of thumb such as this one: Consider the top 50 stocks by market capitalisation as large cap, the next 200 as mid cap, and the next 500 as small cap stocks.
+Sometimes people mention size cut-offs to divide stocks into the large, mid and small cap.
+However, market capitalization is determined by market prices of the shares which can fluctuate a lot.
+Hence it is more useful to follow a simpler rule of thumb such as this one: Consider the top 50 stocks by the market capitalization as large cap, the next 200 as mid-cap, and the next 500 as small-cap stocks.

 Equity mutual funds have any ones of these indices as there benchmark and are therefore classified as large cap, mid cap or small cap funds.
-Multi cap equity fund are those which can hold stocks from different cap segments.
+Multi-cap equity funds are those which can hold stocks from different cap segments.
 Their benchmark is usually a composite index such as Nifty or BSE 500.

 So is cap irrelevant then?
-No. While large cap, mid cap and small cap equities move together, mid cap and small cap equities tend to run ahead of large cap equities.
+No. While large cap, mid cap, and small cap equities move together, mid cap and small cap equities tend to run ahead of large-cap equities.
 This is true on both the upside and downside.
 If we go back to our figure, the period between 2004 and 2007 was an extremely good one for Indian equities and the Indian economy in general.
-Over this period large cap equities went up by 34% p.a., mid cap by 39% p.a. and small cap by even more at 55% p.a..
+Over this period large-cap equities went up by 34% p.a., mid-cap by 39% p.a. and small cap by even more at 55% p.a.
 On the other hand, equities did pretty badly in 2008 due to the global credit crisis.
-Over this period, large cap index was down by 52%, mid cap index by 59% and small cap index was down by the most at 71%.
+Over this period, the large-cap index was down by 52%, mid-cap index by 59% and the small-cap index was down by the most at 71%.
 Another way of saying the same thing is that smaller cap equities have a beta of >1 to larger cap equities i.e. when larger cap equities move by x%, smaller cap equities move by >1*x%.
-In the Indian case, the beta of mid cap equities and small cap equities to large cap equities has been 1.06 and 1.16 respectively.
+In the Indian case, the beta of mid-cap equities and small-cap equities to large-cap equities has been 1.06 and 1.16 respectively.

 There are three clear investment implications from our discussion above:

-First, mid and small cap funds are more risky than large cap funds.
+First, mid and small cap funds are riskier than large-cap funds.
 They will lose a lot more during bear markets.
-However this risk also comes with the promise of higher returns.
-The return and risk for multi-cap funds falls somewhere between the two.
+However, this risk also comes with the promise of higher returns.
+The return and risk for multi-cap funds fall somewhere between the two.